pl-mich/97-tensorflowjs-quick-start/README.md

 # "TRUST THE PLAN"

+> Do I sound like I believe in QAnon bullshit?
+Hello, FBI.
+I never did.

 ## Short-term Goals

 - [ ] Go through the TensorFlow.JS training modules
 - [ ] Go through the TensorBoard training modules
 - [ ] Build a Fashion MNIST image classifying module OR grab an existing